mauriciovieira/100-days-log/README.md

 **May the fourth be with you**

-Today I worked on the rails+react project and started a rails api-only project.
+Today I worked on [mauxmusic](https://github.com/mauriciovieira/mauxmusic) project and started a rails api-only project.

 ![2020-05-04-r4day7](images/2020-05-04-100days-log-round4-day7.png)